sanjit570/Finance/FRTB/BCBS.md

 `The daily P&L produced by revaluing the positions held at the end of theprevious day using the market data at the end of the current day.
 Commissions, fees, intraday trading and new/modified deals, valuation adjustments for which separate regulatory capital approaches have been otherwise specified as part of the rules and valuation adjustments which are deducted from CET1 are excluded from the HPL Valuation adjustments updated daily should uSually be included in the HPL Time effects should be treated in a consistent manner in the HPL and risk-theoretical P&L.`

 ##### Risk-theoretical P&L (RTPL):
-`The daily desk-level P&L that is predicted by the valuation enginesin the trading desk risk management model using all risk factors used in the trading desk risk management model (ie including the NMRFS)
+`The daily desk-level P&L that is predicted by the valuation enginesin the trading desk risk management model using all risk factors used in the trading desk risk management model (ie including the NMRFS).`

 ### Terminology for credit valuation adjustment risk
+---

 ##### Credit valuation adjustment (CVA):
 `An adjustment to the valuation of a derivative transaction to account for the credit risk of contracting parties.`

 ##### CVA risk :
 `The risk of changes to CVA arising from changes in credit spreads of the contracting parties, compounded by changes to the value or variability in the value of the underlying of the derivative transaction.`